 Lead management relies on data and metrics that you and your team can understand.
 That’s why it’s so important to have best practices for keeping customer data organised, relevant, and accurate.

 Your data is only as good as its usability, so make sure it’s safely stored and easy to leverage.

 Regularly update the status of your leads

 For successful lead management, you should always look to update the status of each lead.
-Following a formalized process can increase productivity and minimize inefficiencies.
+Following a formalised process can increase productivity and minimise inefficiencies.
 Most sales reps are in a rush, so they fail to update the status of the lead which results in unnecessary clutter.
 If this is the case, make use of automation to remind the sales rep when a lead status needs updating.
 Though this task might seem time-consuming, it’s worth the effort; you'll begin to understand which leads need immediate attention, and which needs to be removed from the funnel.